lawsonkeith/Teleop/README.md

 2. Currently the settings are passed by argument, this is a bit of a mess and should move over to ini files.
 3. Error checking is limited.
 4. Resolution of the video stream has to be really low to get low latency.
+5. I didn't implement the LEDs on the schematic.
+6. I used a smaller dongle type USB which had limited range with my TALK TALK router.
+7. Because the coding for the mjpeg takes place on the pi the image res is limited, perhaps a better camera would help here i.e. PI-camera.